kishankumar8/ALL-ABOUT-ME/README.md

 👋 Hi, I'm
-🎓 I’m currently pursuing a Bachelor of Technology h.) w
+🎓 I’m currently pursuing a Bachelor of Technology h.)
 # What i learn today

 -> learn python and basics.